derrick-ng/daily-prep/README.md

 Would important/normal to-do order be handle with a priority queue or a query maybe put weather, email, eta to destination in a form to submit to save selection
-    initial idea: make each category a div and make checkbox results persistent
+    initial idea: make each category a div and make checkbox results persistent Where does save button go?
+    inside time, only store time, every other feature gets saved from local storage outside time, store all additional features, still local storage

 Order of Text: